MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-sql-adapter/index.md

 ```

 ### Using multiple parameters
-When using multiple parameters in an SQL query make sure to accept the variables in the function and pass them to the `invokeSQLStatement` or `invokeSQLStoredProcedure` parameters in an array.
+When using either single or multiple parameters in an SQL query make sure to accept the variables in the function and pass them to the `invokeSQLStatement` or `invokeSQLStoredProcedure` parameters in an **array**.

 ```javascript
 var getAccountsTransactionsStatement = "SELECT transactionId, fromAccount, toAccount, transactionDate, transactionAmount, transactionType " +